karmacoma/lisk-rake/README.md

 > If you do not have a key, then CryptiKit will prompt you to generate one.
 > At which point CryptiKit will proceed with adding the key to each server.

-* Prepare servers for installation of crypti node:
+* Prepare each server for installation of crypti node:

 ```
 rake install_deps